huangliusong/filesecurityspringboot/doc/en_doc_index.md

   <version>1.1.3-SNAPSHOT</version>
 </dependency>
 ~~~
-Filesecurity -spring-boot-starter has been uploaded to maven repository.
+filesecurity-spring-boot-starter has been uploaded to maven repository.
 Add the dependencies above, and you can successfully block file upload requests by annotating @filesecurityannotation on the methods that need to be intercepted.

 ## Add Annotation
 ~~~